fbelavenuto/colecofpga/README.md

 In multcart menu, use the directionals to navigate the ROMs and use FIRE 1 button to load the selected ROM.

+==New in V1.3:

-Added SGM module with 24K extra RAM and AY-3-8910 Chip.
+* Added SGM module with 24K extra RAM and AY-3-8910 Chip.
+* Added megacarts uo to 256K.
+* SD card can be FAT16/FAT32